nanoc812/Human_Activity_Recognition_Using_Smartphones/README.md

 This is a part of my project in class, machine learning, in Peking University.

+The code for data preparing is written in Matlab, and the code for classification by SVM is in R.

 Data can be found in [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions).

 The reference is: